This audio was created using Microsoft Azure Speech Services

 Part 2 of the blog series: Navigating the 2020 National Electrical Code updates

-National Electric Code (NEC) 2020 changes in the U.S. have been released, and many of them have far-reaching impacts, particularly for contractors.
+The new 2020 National Electric Code (NEC) in the U.S. have been released, and many of the code updates have far-reaching impacts, particularly for contractors.

 In this post, I’ll address three significant 2020 NEC code changes for contractors.

-National Electrical Code 2020: Updates you need to know
+National Electrical Code 2020: New requirements you need to know

 In dwellings, the code now extends the GFCI requirement to 125-volt and 250-volt receptacles in finished and unfinished basements, within six feet of a sink, and laundry areas.
 For example, with this new criteria, electric dryers and kitchen ranges within six feet of a sink will require GFCI.
 It’s worth noting that many dryers and ranges come with connected neutral and ground wires that must be separated for GFCI protection.